 First things first: you need a design tool to create the design.
 Many YouTubers, such as Will Paterson, are using Vectornator, and we can only recommend giving it a try!

 Creating a YouTube thumbnail in Vectornator is quite easy!
 When you create your new project, choose the YouTube Thumbnail template under the social preset options.
-Then, your artboard will be automatically set to the ideal thumbnail dimensions.
+Then, your artboard will automatically be set to the ideal thumbnail dimensions.

 Now you can let your creativity flow.
 Some best practices you could keep in mind: Use the video's title on the image to visually communicate the video’s content.